Addiction Awareness Program

 The Addiction Awareness Program is tailored to meet the following goals:

-- Self Assessment Participants in the Addiction Awareness Program are guided in determining whether they have an abuse issue — and what they want to do about it.
+- Self Assessment Participants in the Addiction Awareness Program are guided in determining whether they have a substance use disorder — and what they want to do about it.

 - Professional Assessment Throughout the course of the Addiction Awareness Program, skilled addiction specialists develop an assessment of each participant.
 This assessment is then reported in a Discharge Summary.